 Before beginning, verify that you are using the correct account and project via gcloud cli

-Verify account -
+Verify account - gcloud auth list

-gcloud config get project
+Verify project - gcloud config get project

-Please let the trainer know, or run the gcloud config
+Please let the trainer know, or run the gcloud config commands to set these values correctly before proceeding.

 1. Copying the VM Image to your account